Pod Point Kills RFID Cards

 - The units also fail in favour of the drivers, so if they fail to communicate then the charging continues anyway.

 - If a host site chooses to set a tariff to charge, the mobile phone app supports ‘pay as you go’.

 - Drivers use the app in the same way as an Oyster card, with each charge being deducted from their balance.

 - Charging station tariffs will be shown on our live availability map if it is publicly accessible.

-Have you used an Open Charge POD Point?
-Share your experiences with us on Twitter @POD_Point using the hashtag #ukcharge and let us know how it went.
+Have you used one of our public chargepoints?
+Share your experiences with us on Twitter @Pod_Point using the hashtag #ukcharge and let us know how it went.